fastrgv/CoTerminalApps/README.md

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

 Ensure your keyboard has a short key-delay and fast repeat.

 Minimize the size of your terminal window.
-Your terminal must be 50 chars wide by 20 lines (57x35 for pacman).
+Your terminal must be 60 chars wide by 40 lines for pacman, smaller for others.

 Enlarge the Font so that the window fills your monitor.

-On OSX or Linux, you can type "hipr.sh" to elevate the runtime priority of all terminal applications prior to runtime.
+On OSX or Linux, you can type "hipr.sh" to elevate the runtime priority of all terminal applications prior to runtime, but is usually not necessary.

 Similary, on Windows you can CD to .\bin\win\ then run "hipri.bat".

 Then, simply type the executable name to begin.

 For example, on OSX, you would open a terminal, and cd to the install directory and type:  ./bin/osx/csok   to run the Sokoban game.
 You could also cd to the executable directory ./bin/osx/ then type:  csok.

 ===========================================================================